 - The evaluation of consultants, design teams and contractors requires an experienced evaluation panel.
 It may be appropriate to bring in external expertise, which may include appointment of a project manager, and the setting up of a panel with the knowledge and experience to judge the experience of competing contractors.
-The lists included in selection criterion 1 and 2 are indicative and should be adapted to the project and the procurement stage. - In the reform of the Public Procurement Directives (published in the Official Journal 28th March 2014 and requiring transposition by Member States within 24 months), it is explicitly stated (Art.
+The lists included in selection criterion 1 and 2 are indicative and should be adapted to the project and the procurement stage. - In the reform of the Public Procurement Directives 22 23 (published in the Official Journal 28th March 2014 and requiring transposition by Member States within 24 months), it is explicitly stated (Art.
 66 of Directive 2014/24/EU) that the organisation, qualification and experience of staff assigned to performing the contract (where the quality of the staff assigned can have a significant impact on the level of performance of the contract) can be a criterion for awarding a contract.
-They can therefore be cited in addition to selection criteria.
 For complex contracts such as building contracts it can usually be expected that the quality of the project managers, design team, specialist consultants and contractors can have a significant impact on the performance of the project.
+Please note that the educational and professional qualifications of the service provider or contractor or those of the undertaking's managerial staff may only be evaluated once in a tender procedure, either at selection stage or as an award criterion (Annex XII, Part 2 f of Directive 2014/24/EU).

-Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement and repealing Directive 2004/18/EC
+22 Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement and repealing Directive 2004/18/EC

-Directive 2014/25/EU of the European Parliament and of the Council of 26 February 2014 on procurement by entities operating in the water, energy, transport and postal services sectors and repealing Directive 2004/17/
+23 Directive 2014/25/EU of the European Parliament and of the Council of 26 February 2014 on procurement by entities operating in the water, energy, transport and postal services sectors and repealing Directive 2004/17/